Defecate on My Face: Reception

-The chorus contains the lines: "There's trouble brewing in the Warsaw Pact; So hurry up Eva and move your digestive tract".
-The Warsaw Pact was not established until 1955, several years after Hitler's death.
-The song was written in D minor.
+Australian musicologist, Ian McFarlane, declared that "Defecate on My Face", "explored the sexual interplay between Adolf Hitler and Eva Braun in Nazi Germany, and it became a dance club favourite."

 AllMusic's Jonathan Lewis compares TISM with United States alternative rockers, Ween, "While Ween writes songs that are happily crass, even they would hesitate to record a song called 'Defecate on My Face,' let alone release it as a single.
 But TISM shows no such restraint."

 Video

 The video was filmed in 1985 and features stock footage of Nazi soldiers and several high-ranking Nazi officials inter-cut with footage of bombs dropping and aftermath of these events.
 One scene involves a man who looks up just as bombs are dropped from a plane, a subtle nod towards the song's theme.
 Also in the video are TISM dancing in front of a white screen in their trademark black balaclavas and Ku Klux Klan uniforms.
 One part features a TISM member with a white sheet over his head trying to eat popcorn through the sheet.

-One moment in the video features a piece of card featuring a quote, apparently from T. S. Eliot which reads "Hurry Up" and a caption "To his kettle".
+One moment in the video features a piece of card with a quote, supposedly from T. S. Eliot, which reads "Hurry Up" and a caption "To his kettle".
 Below it is small print that says "THIS WRITING IS FOR PEOPLE WHO SLOW DOWN THEIR VIDEOS".
 At two minutes into the video, two unmasked TISM members can be seen.

-Controversy

-The song could not be played on radio until 1993 because of the lyrics that included extensive references to Nazi dictator Adolf Hitler, his mistress, Eva Braun and coprophilia.